 The remedy at AOC A7 currently protects human health and the environment because the landfill is capped, and the cap is functioning as designed.
 The LUCs are in effect and prevent use of the site.
 Annual and FYR site inspections and site interviews confirm that LUCs are enforced.
 In order for the remedy to be protective in the long term, the perimeter fence needs to be repaired.
 It is recommended that the long-term monitoring and maintenance plan (LTMMP) be revised to eliminate analysis of pesticides, cyanide, and chemical oxygen demand as concentrations have decreased and remained low or nondetect.
-It is also recommended that the sampling frequency be decreased to once every five years one year prior to the next FYR as concentrations have decreased to low concentrations of the post-closure period (USEPA, 2016c) and if after completing this assessment it is deemed appropriate, transition from Post-Closure Care to Custodial Care during the next review period (ITRC, 2006) in accordance with the referenced guidance.
+It is also recommended that the sampling frequency be decreased to once every five years one year prior to the next FYR as concentrations have decreased to low concentrations or are nondetect.
+The landfill will be 30 years old in 2026 and it is recommended the Army assess the continuation of the post-closure period (USEPA, 2016c) and if after completing this assessment it is deemed appropriate, transition from Post-Closure Care to Custodial Care during the next review period (ITRC, 2006) in accordance with the referenced guidance.
 Monitoring is required so long as there is CERCLA waste remaining on-site.